-CrossFit founder jokes about George Floyd as Reebok, gyms drop the brand
+CrossFit founder retires amid consumer demands for corporate action against racism

 Earlier today, I wrote about my disgust with the remarks made by Greg Glassman and the complicit silence of CrossFit Inc. But being disgusted is not enough.
 We will no longer affiliate with a company that does not share our values; a brand that doesn’t show a sincere compassion for all people, especially the marginalized among us.
 Black lives matter.
 But dropping our affiliation is not enough.
 We need to do more to address the issues of inequality and racism.
 As a business, as a community and as individuals, It's on us to do better.
 We will rebrand, we will grow together, and we will continue to build a supportive community with a deeper commitment to active anti-racism.
 Please reach out with any concerns, input or thoughts as we move forward.
 This is your community and your voice matters.
 Much more to come, Tom

-CrossFit’s national headquarters could not immediately be reached for comment, but late Sunday the company’s Twitter account posted the following message, attributed to Glassman:
+Late on Sunday, CrossFit’s Twitter account posted the following message, attributed to Glassman:

 “I, CrossFit HQ, and the CrossFit community will not stand for racism.
 I made a mistake by the words I chose yesterday.
 My heart is deeply saddened by the pain it has caused.
 It was a mistake, not racist but a mistake.

 “Floyd is a hero in the black community and not just a victim.
 I should have been sensitive to that and wasn’t.
 I apologize for that.
-I was trying to stick it to the [IHME] for their invalidated models resulting in needless, economy-wrecking, life-wrecking lockdown, and when I saw they were announcing modeling a solution to our racial crisis, I was incredulous, angry, and overly emotional.
-Involving George Floyd’s name in that effort was wrong.

 “It’s our hope that his murder catalyzes real change resulting in a level playing field for our black brothers and sisters,” Glassman continued.
 “Please hear me when I say, we stand by our community to fight for justice.
 I care about you, our community, and I am here for you.”